UIngarsoe/-SSISM_DISSEMINATION_ENGINE_V1/Metta_Mythos_2025-12-08.md

 ### VIII.
 Counter-Proposal: From Forged Forgiveness to Factual Freedom
 ### IX.
 Epilogue: Smiles in the Shadows

-(The full text of sections II–IX remains exactly as in the polished “Academic.md” version you already possess — 3,508 words total, with every citation, rhetorical flourish, and couplet intact.)

 ---

 **Word count**: 3,508